How to become a financial planner

 4. Continue your professional development

-FASEA’s Continuing Professional Development (CPD) Standard requires all financial advisers to complete 40 hours of CPD each year.
+FASEA’s Continuing Professional Development (CPD) Standard requires all financial advisors to complete 40 hours of CPD each year.

 CPD is available from a variety of providers in a range of forms, from coursework to videos and even professional reading.
 The requirements for Continuing Professional Development are spread across technical, client care and practice, regulatory compliance and consumer protection, and professionalism and ethics.